 Critical Knowledge for the Future

-The Back-to-School Drive is an investment in our greatest resource, children.
-They are the future work force in Silicon Valley, and their skills should match the needs of local employers.
-The gift of a supply-filled backpack assures that disadvantaged children in our community begin school with the necessary supplies to engage in their learning, do their homework and succeed in fulfilling their dreams.
+The gift of a supply-filled backpack assures that disadvantaged children in our community begin school with the tools necessary to engage in their learning, do their homework and succeed in fulfilling their dreams.
+Learn more about the Back-to-School Drive and how you can help here.